Skip to content

 import SignupCard from "./SignupCard.svelte";

-export default createWidget(SignupCard, { styles, mount, unmount });
+export default createWidget(SignupCard, { mount, unmount });

 import widget from "./signup-card.js";